 - Maintenance of muscle tone

-- The cerebellum has 2 hemispheres separated in the midline by the cerebellar vermis.
+- The 2 hemispheres of cerebellum are separated in the midline by the cerebellar vermis.

-- The cerebellar tonsil is an ovoid lobule located on the inferomedial aspect of each cerebral hemisphere, above the foramen magnum
+- The cerebellar tonsil is an ovoid lobule located on the inferomedial aspect of each cerebellar hemisphere, above the foramen magnum

 - Sulci and fissures further divide the cerebellum into lobes (see “Lobes and fissures” below)